trip41/modify-results/README.md

     - *collection* (String): The collection being named.
 Optional if current collection has been set previously via *setCurrentCollection()*.
     - *newname*    (String): The new name to be used.

-    Note: if the collection being renamed is the current collection(i.e. via a previous call to *setCurrentCollection()*), current collection will be renamed automatically.
+    Note: if the collection being renamed is the current collection(i.e. via a previous call to *setCurrentCollection()*), then current collection will be renamed automatically.